bradfrost/atomic-design/chapter-5.md

 ### 3: Make it official
 You've proved the value of your initial design system and presented a roadmap for how to make it even better.
 With any luck your organization will commit to making the design system an Official Thing.

-With approval from the highest levels, you're now able to put a plan into action that involves: allocating or hiring people to work on the design system; developing a plan to make the design system more comprehensive; establishing a clear governance strategy; and laying out a product roadmap for the design system.
+With approval from the highest levels, you're now able to put a plan into action that involves: allocating or hiring people to work on the design system; developing a plan to make it more robust; establishing a clear governance strategy; and laying out a product roadmap.

 It's worth pointing out that things may not shake out the way you hoped.
 Despite demonstrating real value and presenting a concrete plan of action, higher-ups still might shoot your initiative down. **Don't be discouraged.** You may have lost the battle, but you can certainly win the war.
 Your team should continue to grow and extend the design system in whatever capacity you can until its value becomes undeniable.
 As more people benefit from the system, you'll end up with a grassroots-supported system that can help push the endeavor through.